-How does Foundation Centrum '45 assess whether or not I am eligible for treatment?
+How does ARQ Centrum '45 assess whether or not I am eligible for treatment?
 And what are possible alternatives to treatment at Foundation Centrum '45?

-Will my health insurance company pay for my treatment at Foundation Centrum '45?
+Will my health insurance company pay for my treatment at ARQ Centrum '45?

-I am going to be treated at Foundation Centrum '45.
+I am going to be treated at ARQ Centrum '45.
 How can I get some idea of what my treatment is going to be like?

 You may get an idea of the types of treatment we offer from the website and from our brochures.
 Further, you will receive information about possible treatments during your intake; after this, you will have an advisory talk to discuss your treatment trajectory.
 And during treatment, the therapist will together with you draw up a treatment plan and evaluate this with you after a couple of months.